Mean Perplexity Is Lying to You

 Read the Full Paper

-The complete RAM paper, including formal derivations, benchmark results across 7 model families and 40,000+ questions, and the full optimal allocation framework, is available on our HuggingFace:
+The full RAM paper covers formal derivations, benchmark results across 7 model families and 40,000+ questions, and the optimal allocation framework.
+It's on our HuggingFace:

 RAM: Compute-Optimal Proprietary Compression for LLMs, Full Paper